Swietenia macrophylla: Seeds

-The seeds of mahogany can reach 7 to 12 cm (2.7 to 4.7 in) long.
+The seeds of Honduran mahogany can reach 7 to 12 cm (2.7 to 4.7 in) long.

 Timber

 Unlike mahogany sourced from its native locations, plantation mahogany grown in Asia is not restricted in trade.
 The mahogany timber grown in these Asian plantations is the major source of international trade in genuine mahogany today.
 The Asian countries which grow the majority of Swietenia macrophylla are India, Indonesia, Malaysia, Bangladesh, Fiji, Philippines, Singapore, and some others, with India and Fiji being the major world suppliers.
-The tree is also planted in Laos PDR.